 Embedded within this model is an important theoretical perspective on the nature of learning.
 Seminal research over the past half-century in the field of learning sciences, including at Project Zero, has led to new insights into the nature and theory of learning.
 No longer is higher-order learning understood as an individual, transmissive, and standardized process of receiving knowledge.
 Instead, this perspective views learning as an inherently social, complex, and active human process.
 Learning is socially constructed through relationships learners have with others in myriad cultural contexts.
-The process of the learners.
-The process of the learners.
+The process often unfolds in unpredictable ways; what is learned varies based on the experiences and intelligences of the learners.
 The learning process as well as product can be made visible and supported through the externalization of symbol systems, such as language, images, movement, music, and numbers, that reflect the knowledge and skills being learned.
 In contrast to mastery as memorization, learning is a socially performative process.